lara-martin/Principles-of-AI/index.md

 ### Assignment Descriptions

 Class Knowledge Checks
 : These checks are in place to see how well you all are understanding the material as the course goes.
-There will be a synchronous _or_ an asynchronous option:
-* Synchronous: clicker questions in class, in-class assignments
-* Asynchronous: minute questions, make-up in-class assignments
+These might look like clicker questions (using Poll Everywhere), "minute" questions to get you to think about the ethics of an AI topic, or a small in-class assignment.
+These will not be graded for accuracy, just whether or not you did them.
+If you cannot attend a lecture for any reason, you can make up the "minute" questions or assignments in your own time.
+[Please ask Lara & Aydin](mailto:laramar@umbc.edu;aydina1@umbc.edu?subject=[CMSC 671] Make-up clicker question) if you need to make up a day where we did only clicker questions.

 Paper Presentations
 : In the first half of the semester, each student must prepare a 10 minute presentation on a research paper relevant to the course, showing how these methods are still used in research today.
 Since these presentation will be a substantial component of the learning experience in the class, slides must be prepared and emailed to us at least 72 hours in advance of the lecture they will be presented in (e.g., by 1PM on the Monday before the presenation date), so that we can provide feedback on them.
 Failure to send us the slides ahead of time will result in a grade penalty on the presentation.